 Are you a fan of Twitch?
-Then you should be watching SkyTech’s build streams where they build PCs for customers while talking about their products, new technology, and interacting with their fans and customers.
+Then you should be watching SkyTech’s build streams, where they build PCs for customers while talking about their products and new technology, and interacting with their fans and customers.
 Not only is it cool to watch, they also do weekly giveaways as well.

 But that’s not where the giveaways end; they also do a monthly giveaway right from their website.
 There, you can put in multiple entries and raise your chances of winning.
 Check it out!

 They even offer financing options through Bread, a third-party financing company, if you want to take that route.
 This is a great option for people looking to build credit, plus it comes with the added benefit of not paying a huge lump sum all at once.

 And seeing how gaming rigs can get pretty pricey, it can be nice to split that large purchase into payments.